fpirri/gothings-raspi-install/README.md

 Last but one action dowload the  [g menu](https://github.com/fpirri/gothings-install "GoThingsControlMenu for things management") from github.
 It also allow you to exec the menu by typing './g' in the /home/pi/ directory.
 Anyway, Control Menu is not executed by this action, you should first verify its checksum in the last step.

+#### 6- Verify 0 script
+The last action verify downloaded files using both MD5 and RSA-2 checksum.
+This is now possible, owing to the installed utilities in the second action of the 0 script.
+This operation is quite secure, having you independently verified security of the 0 script in the the step 3- above

 #### 7- Execution times
 The execution time for each action is influenced by the raspberry board model and by the speed of your internet connection.
 Times below are for a raspberry P1B+ directly connected via LAN to a fast ADSL provider.
-Very similar times are obtained for the Raspberry PI 0W board.
+Very similar times are obtained for the Raspberry PI zeroW board.

      A.1 First boot          :  4 m, including reboot;
      A.2 Install utilities   : 7 m;